zeeshank1/rdbms-arena/README.md

 - Practice queries for multiple RDBMS platforms
 - Sample database schemas and table structures
 - ERDs (Entity-Relationship Diagrams) for better understanding of relationships
-- Explanation for complex queries and use-cases
+- Explanation for complex queries and use-cases.

-It's an ongoing project intended for educational purposes, workshops, and interviews.

 ---